 - Disability supports (if applicable)

 Participants may be required to contribute towards the cost of training.
-Your actual contribution to retraining will be determined by MTCU.
-There are limits to the amount MTCU will provide for dependent care, accommodation and other factors, such as tuition.
+Your actual contribution to retraining will be determined by MLTSD.
+There are limits to the amount MLTSD will provide for dependent care, accommodation and other factors, such as tuition.
 Staff at our Second Career Assessment office can help.

 Am I Eligible for Second Career?